2022–23 AEK Athens F.C. season: Overview

-AEK began their obligations in the cup in its single-leg fifth round, where they easily overcame the obstacle of PAS Giannina with a 2–0 home win.
+AEK began their obligations in the Cup in its single-leg fifth round, where they easily overcame the obstacle of PAS Giannina with a 2–0 home win.
 AEK showed depth in their roster and Almeyda's philosophy of having a "cup squad" that mainly consisted of substitutes.
-As in the previous season, in the round of 16 faced A.E.
+As in the previous season, in the round of 16 they faced A.E.
 Kifisia.
-With 2 easy wins at both legs the yellow-blacks were qualified in the quarter finals.
+With 2 easy wins at both legs the yellow-blacks were qualified for the quarter finals.
 There they faced Panserraikos, where again with easy wins at both legs AEK were qualified to the next round.
 The draw for the semi-finals brought AEK their first derby in the institution facing Olympiacos.
-In the first match at Nea Filadelfeia, Almeyda faithful to his tactics, used the "cup squad", despite the theoretical difficulty of the match, causing the concerns of the crowd.
+In the first match at Nea Filadelfeia, Almeyda faithful to his tactics, used the "Cup squad", despite the theoretical difficulty of the match, causing the concerns of the crowd.
 Nevertheless, AEK stormed into the match and "suffocated" Olympiacos competitively, winning them by the imposing 3–0.
 In the replay match at Faliro, the red and whites, despite their greatest efforts, the best they could do was an honorary 2–1 win, which gave the qualification to the yellow-blacks.
 AEK were in the final of the Greek Cup for the 6th time in the last 8 years with PAOK being their opponent.
-The administration of the HFF, seemed unable to find a venue to host the final with many stadiums from not only from Greece, but the rest of the world as possible candidates and everything seemed to be leading to a dead end.
+The administration of the HFF, seemed unable to find a venue to host the final with many stadiums not only from Greece, but the rest of the world as possible candidates and everything seemed to be leading to a dead end.
 Eventually a solution was found and the final was set on 24 May at Panthessaliko Stadium.
 AEK once again came in imposing their game to the club of Thessaloniki.
 However, at the 6th minute the game changed as Lazaros Rota was sent-off, leaving AEK with 10 players for almost the entire duration of the match.
-The numerical disantantage made the yellow-blacks defend for the rest of the game, while PAOK took the initiantive.
-The defence of AEK was effective against their opponent and in the middle of the first half the yellow-blacks took the lead with a header of Moukoudi.
-In the rest of the match the image remained the same, but in the final minutes, AEK scored another goal with a magic energy of Paolo Fernandes and finished the match.
-With the conquest of the cup, AEK achieved their third domestic double in their history, starting a new barrage of celebrations from the fans at Nea Filadelfeia.
+The numerical disadvantage made the yellow-blacks defend for the rest of the game, while PAOK took the initiative.
+The defence of AEK was effective against their opponent and in the middle of the first half, the yellow-blacks took the lead with a header of Moukoudi.
+In the rest of the match the image remained the same, but in the final minutes, AEK scored another goal with a solo effort by Paolo Fernandes and finished the match.
+With the conquest of the Cup, AEK achieved their third domestic double in their history, starting a new wave of celebrations from the fans at Nea Filadelfeia.